 Before we left to go on our hunting mission, several locals explained how difficult it is to find asparagus.
 Everyone kept telling us that you “must have a good eye.”
-But when they marveled at how delicious the asparagus was – in risotto, soup, and with hard-boiled eggs, we concluded it was a challenge worth undertaking
+But when they marveled at how delicious the asparagus was – in risotto, soup, or with hard-boiled eggs – we concluded that it was a challenge worth undertaking

 Božana’s brother explained that he’d once lived in Zagreb, Croatia’s capital city, but that when he was there during the grey winters, he found he missed the warmth of the coast.